-Join Lisa Bock for an in-depth discussion in this video Evaluating risks, threats, and vulnerabilities, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Evaluating risks, threats, and vulnerabilities, part of IT Security Foundations: Core Concepts.

 - When developing security strategies, it is important to understand the following terms: Assets, Risks, Threats, and Vulnerabilities.
 Organizations seek to develop and employ good security practices to protect assets, which are tangible and intangible items that can be assigned a value.
 Tangible assets include anything you can touch, such as printers or computers.
 Intangible assets include trade secrets, databases, and company records.